 Before embarking on a journey to a new country and completely uprooting yourself towards a new life and a new geographical and cultural location, it's wise to understand the nuances behind diversity and inclusion, as well as better understand the political scene awaiting you.
-With that in mind, this brief guide will explore different aspects of Portugal's recent data and statistics on safety, diversity, inclusion and the current political parties and movements and their trends. Â
+With that in mind, this brief guide will explore different aspects of Portugal's recent data and statistics on safety, diversity, inclusion and the current political parties and movements and their trends.
+Remember that diversity and inclusion are ongoing discussions, and it's essential to involve a wide range of perspectives and voices in these conversations.

-Crime in Portugal
+Safety in Portugal

 First things first, Portugal is one of the safest countries to live in.
 Year after year, statistics show Portugal as a safe country, with low criminality rates and low violence levels.
-Even in major cities (where crime tends to be more evident) you can expect a fairly safe environment, and you might find that many locals are comfortable taking night walks (something that may feel very strange and unusual depending on where you are based on these days).
+Even in major cities (where crime tends to be more evident), you can expect a fairly safe environment, and you might find that many locals are comfortable taking night walks (something that may feel very strange and unusual depending on where you are these days).

 Racism in Portugal